clinical-meteor/hl7-resource-claim/README.md

 ```

-#### Initialize a Sample Patient
+#### Initialize a Sample Claim

-Call the `initializePatient` method to create a sample patient in the Patients collection.
+Call the `initializePatient` method to create a sample claim in the Patients collection.

 ```js
 Meteor.startup(function(){